CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 };
 ```

-Read-only properties can be created with a getter, e.g.,
+Read-only properties can be created with a private property and a getter, e.g.,
 ```javascript
 var Cesium3DTileset = function(options) {
     this._url = options.url;